 Following Ms. Lorscheider’s presentation, there was some discussion and a few general questions including separation distances from waste to ground water, considerations for environmental justice language within the rule and clarification that there is a definition of the term “operator”.

-Commissioner Rubin then made motion to proceed to the EMC for Public Comment and Hearing of the proposed rules.
+Commissioner Rubin then made a motion to proceed to the EMC for Public Comment and Hearing of the proposed rules.
 Commissioner Elam seconded the motion.
 The motion passed unanimously.

 Request Approval to Proceed to the EMC for Public Comment and Hearing for Proposed CCR Dam Safety Rule 15A NCAC 02K .0224 (Andrew Brooks, DEMLR)